COPING WITH Pulmonary Hypertension

 Just as life is made up of more than doctors' appointments, your health is made up of more than medical test results.
 Your health has a physical component, of course, but also emotional, social and spiritual components that need time and attention if you want to feel your best.

 Complete Coping with Pulmonary Hypertension Guides

-Download one or more of the PDF guides below to learn about what to expect and how to move forward if you or someone in your family is living with pulmonary hypertension.
+Download or Order to learn about what to expect and how to move forward if you or someone in your family is living with pulmonary hypertension.

 Individual coping articles for newly diagnosed and long-term survivors are available below.
 Visit Parents, Caregivers and Teens for other individual articles.

 People living with chronic illness frequently report feelings of sadness, disappointment, anger and helplessness.
 In some, these feelings become more intense and pervasive, taking the form of depression, anxiety, or longterm guilt or grief.
 These emotions, while serious, are considered normal and can be addressed in a variety of ways.

 Communicating with Family and Friends